Six-telescope integrated optics beam combiner fabricated using ultrafast laser inscription for J- and H-band astronomy: Introduction

-Photonic components increasingly prove their worth for astronomical instruments.
-These so-called astrophotonic components~\cite{Bland-Hawthorn:09,Norris:19,Dinkelaker:21} are developed as compact alternatives to free-space optics, thereby reducing the size and weight of an instrument with the potential to reduce sensitivity to environmental changes (e.g. temperature, mechanical vibrations).
-Not only that, with the small ($\mu$m-scale) and nearly freely configurable waveguide (WG) structures of chip- and fiber-based photonics, additional functionalities can be obtained that are hard or impossible to achieve with bulky free-space optics, or different functionalities can be combined in the same cm-scale device.
-A first challenge, however, is to demonstrate reliable performance that is comparable to free-space optics, both in the lab and on-sky.

-For N telescopes in an array, there are $\frac{N\cdot(N-1)}{2}$ resulting baselines and thus required beam combinations.
-Photonic beam combiners can provide the overlap for all inputs in the same cm-scale device, which in the best case reduces the required bulk optics of the beam combiner system to the coupling optics.
-Different types of photonic beam combiners have been developed and tested, e.g. the 3-input (planar) IONIC-3T beam combiner ~\cite{Monnier:2004}, a recent hybrid device including a (planar) cascading beam combiner for aperture masking with the largest (28) number of baselines yet~\cite{Cvetojevic:21}, or the 4-input (planar) GRAVITY beam combiner~\cite{Benisty:2009} at VLTI, contributing fascinating data about the motion of stars at the center of our galaxy~\cite{Gravity:2018}, thereby demonstrating maturity in performance and reliability of astrophotonics for their use in scientific instruments.
+Astrophotonic components~\cite{Bland-Hawthorn:09,Norris:19,Dinkelaker:21,Jovanovic:2023} are increasingly used as alternatives to free-space optics in long baseline interferometry, thereby reducing the size and weight of an instrument with the potential to reduce sensitivity to environmental changes (e.g. temperature, mechanical vibrations).
+For N telescopes in an interferometric array, there are $\frac{N\cdot(N-1)}{2}$ resulting baselines and thus required beam combinations.
+Photonic beam combiners can provide the overlap for all inputs in the same cm-scale device.
+Not only that, with the small ($\mu$m-scale) and nearly freely configurable waveguide (WG) structures of chip- and fiber-based photonics, additional functionalities can be obtained that are hard or impossible to achieve with bulky free-space optics.
+Different types of integrated beam combiners have been developed and tested, e.g. the six-input (planar) SPICA-FT beam combiner currently under commission at the CHARA array~\cite{Pannetier:2022}, a recent hybrid device including a (planar) cascading beam combiner for aperture masking with the largest (28) number of baselines yet~\cite{Cvetojevic:21}, or the four-input (planar) GRAVITY beam combiner~\cite{Benisty:2009} at VLTI, contributing fascinating data about the motion of stars at the center of our galaxy~\cite{Gravity:2018}, thereby demonstrating maturity in performance and reliability of astrophotonics for their use in scientific instruments.
+To provide an overview, Tab.~\ref{tab:BCs} lists existing integrated optics beam combiners that are either part of interferometric instruments or have been subject to on-sky tests.